Summary

-In May, Broadcom (AVGO) announced that it was buying VMware (NYSE:NYSE:VMW) for $61 Billion in cash and stock, one of the largest tech acquisitions ever.
+In May, Broadcom (AVGO) announced that it was buying VMware (NYSE:NYSE:NYSE:VMW) for $61 Billion in cash and stock, one of the largest tech acquisitions ever.
 As a result, VMware is currently living in the odd wait-and-see state of a company that is in the process of being acquired.
 The single most significant factor that investors are betting on is whether the acquisition will be completed.
 VMW is also hard to value because the company has failed to demonstrate earnings growth in recent years.
 As a result, the stock price has been unusually range bound.
 Broadcom believes that there are growth synergies from the acquisition that can make WMW's substantial portfolio of products, services, and intellectual property pay off.
 As the announcement states "With the combined company's shared focus on technology innovation and significant research and development expenditures, Broadcom will deliver compelling benefits for customers and partners."
 After an initial pop following the acquisition announcement in May, with the shares closing as high as $131.99, they have fallen to the current price of $118.12.
 The major potential blocker for the acquisition is regulatory.
 The current focus is on EU antitrust concerns, although there are also potential issues in the U.S.

 5-Year price history and basic statistics for VMW (Source: Seeking Alpha)